x-govuk/govuk-design-history-docs/docs/divide-a-design-history-into-sections.md

    {% endraw %}

-   The value for `pagination.data` should use the collection created by the code you added to the `eleventy.config.js` file for the section.
+   The value for `pagination.data` should use the same name as that used for the collection in the `eleventy.config.js` configuration file.
 This tells the index page which posts to list.

    For example, if your collection is named `support-interface`, the value for `pagination.data` would be `collections.support-interface`.

    You do not need to add any body content, but if you do, this will appear above the list of posts in this section.